usdaud/algotradinglib.github.io/en/pedia/r/regression_analysis.md

 ### 3. Multicollinearity

-Multicollinearity occurs when independent variables are highly correlated with each other, which can distort the coefficients and affect the stability of the model.
-Techniques such as principal component analysis (PCA) can be used to address this issue.
+[Multicollinearity](../m/multicollinearity_in_trading.md) occurs when independent variables are highly correlated with each other, which can distort the coefficients and affect the stability of the model.
+Techniques such as [principal component analysis](../p/principal_component_analysis_(pca).md) (PCA) can be used to address this issue.

 ### 4. Residual Analysis

-Residual analysis involves examining the differences between observed and predicted values to evaluate the model's accuracy.
+[Residual analysis](../r/residual_analysis_in_trading.md) involves examining the differences between observed and predicted values to evaluate the model's accuracy.
 [Autocorrelation](../a/autocorrelation.md) in residuals is a sign that a key predictor may be missing from the model.

 ### 5. Regularization